Freiberg University of Mining and Technology: 1945 to 1990

-After World War II, education of future engineers and scientists, as well as research were quickliy re-established in order to (re-) build primary industry in the Soviet Occupation Zone/GDR.
+After World War II, education of future engineers and scientists, as well as research were quickly re-established in order to (re-)build primary industry in the Soviet Occupation Zone/GDR.
 The campus and faculty-staff were expanded rapidly.
 The educational direction changed through establishing novel courses.
 Also, the student demographics changed (percentage of women increased), since the access to college was directed by central authorities.
-Additionally, children of "workers & farmers", who traditionally didn't pursued tertiary education, were supported by having a college preparation institute (Arbeiter-und-Bauern-Fakultät (ABF) „Wilhelm Pieck“).
+Additionally, children of "workers and farmers", who traditionally didn't pursue tertiary education, were supported by having a college preparation institute (Arbeiter-und-Bauern-Fakultät (ABF) "Wilhelm Pieck").

 Since 1990

 In the aftermath of German reunification, the infrastructure and academic body were reorganized in order to fit the new political circumstances.
 After its incorporation into the West German system of higher education, Bergakademie quickly found a prime position as "The University of Resources".
 As the first East German University, it joined the German Research Foundation.
 In connection, the social sciences section were eliminated, while a faculty for economics was restructured and expanded to 15 professorships.

 One of the emerging focus points in research was semiconductors, which led to corporations settling in and around Freiberg.
 These include Siltronic AG, Meyer Burger Technology AG, and JT Energy Systems, specializing in semiconductors, solar power, and lithium-ion batteries, respectively.
 Besides geo- and materials sciences, environmental science became a university strong point.

 In March 1993, then Technische Hochschule Bergakademie Freiberg was renamed Technische Universität Bergakademie Freiberg, underlining its increased status and significance.

-Today, TUBAF is a modern & environmentally focused university, internationally recognized as a "university of closed resource cycles".

 The university's history is presented in the Historicum through numerous exhibits, paintings and photographs, and documents.
 The Forum for Mining History (Forum Montangeschichte) is responsible for digitizing and publishing historic essays and publications concerning Saxony's historical mining and metallurgical industry.